Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The exciting news is that recruiting can be both simple and, more interestingly, it can support and drive your business growth when done correctly.
 All that’s required for successful recruiting strategies is to move the people of your business to center stage by simply shifting your mindset.

 RECRUITING ISN’T SEPARATE FROM THE BUSINESS – IT IS THE BUSINESS

 One of the principle reasons business owners and leaders find hiring so challenging is that they create a false mental (and sometimes real operational) separation between “the business” – the urgent tasks of generating revenue, increasing sales, growing market share – and recruiting.

 When this is the case, it is easy to see why recruiting understood as a distinct activity gets relegated to the back burner.
+There are so many other things to concern yourself with, business-wise, that recruiting slips from the forefront of your mind – but it shouldn’t.
 The truth is, having the right people on your team can make or break your business.